diablonhn/asyncJDBC/README.rst

 * Qdepth   =   1000
 * Npool    =   100

-Tmax would 100ms * (1000 / 100) = *1 second*, which is great news for operation
+Tmax would 100ms * (1000 / 100) = **1 second**, which is the absolute worst case
-engineers who would die for a hard upper bound.
+scenario.
+Having an upper bound is every operation engineers' wish come true.

 Usage
 -----